 - Someone at home waves hello

-For more details about how Lighthouse keeps you in touch in real time, see below:
+For more details about how Lighthouse keeps you in touch in real time, see below.

-What happens when an alert is triggered?
+What happens when a security alert is triggered?

 What happens if I miss an alert or ping?